Fall Quarter Start Date: October 2, 2017

 Professional Program in Writing for Television - Original TV pilot, TV specs and feature screenplay samples are acceptable.

-Do not send plays or short stories.
-Take the time to adapt your five page sample into screenplay or teleplay format before submitting.
+Although we will accept plays or short stories as samples, we strongly suggest you take the time to adapt your five page sample into screenplay or teleplay format before submitting.
 Remember, admission is competitive.

 Taught by top experts and leaders working in the entertainment industry.
 Learn more about the Professional Programs at the UCLA School of Theater, Film and Television.